jakedev796/upload-to-owncloud/README.md

-# Owncloud Uploader Firefox Extension
+# Upload to Owncloud - Firefox Extension

 This Firefox extension allows you to easily upload media files to your Owncloud instance directly from your browser.